 Brady Welch, Trustee.
-Brady Welch has over 20 years of experience in the real estate industry and serves as a trustee of the REIT.
-Prior to co-founding Slate in 2004, Mr. Welch held senior management positions with Fortress Investment Group, including acting as a Vice President and Managing Director, responsible for overseeing all direct investments in commercial real estate in the U.S. During his time at Fortress, Mr. Welch was involved in a significant number of commercial real estate investments across retail, office, industrial, multi-family and hospitality asset classes.
-Prior to this, Mr. Welch managed the joint venture investments of Truscan (a former arm of TD Canada Trust) including class A office towers in major Canadian markets.
-Mr. Welch began his career in the mid-1990s with Brazos Advisors (now Lonestar) in the acquisition and work-out of distressed commercial real estate loan pools.
+Brady Welch, along with his brother Blair, is one of the co-founders of Slate, a leading global real estate investment platform, which is a significant sponsor of all its private and publicly-traded investment vehicles, which are tailored to the unique goals and objectives of its institutional, ultrahigh net worth and retail investors.
+He has over two decades of experience in the real estate industry in North America and Europe.
+Prior to co-founding Slate in 2005, he held senior management positions with Fortress Investment Group, where he was responsible for asset management strategies, financing and origination for both direct real estate investments and real estate debt portfolios.
+Prior to Fortress, he managed Truscan's (former real estate arm of Canada Trust) investments in Class A office towers.
+Mr. Welch began his career in the mid-1990s with Brazos Advisors (now Lonestar) in the acquisition and workout of distressed commercial real estate loan pools.
 Mr. Welch received a Bachelor of Commerce degree from Mount Allison University.